 Amsterdam is an hour ahead of Greenwich Mean Time (GMT).
 All clocks on Central European Time (CET) now go back and forward on the same dates as GMT.

-Though a service charge will be included in hotel, taxi, bar, café and restaurant bills, it's polite to round your payment up to the nearest Euro for small bills and to the nearest five Euros for larger sums – though a standard 10% is becoming more and more common – leaving the extra in change rather than filling in the blank on a credit card slip.
-In taxis, most people tend to tip ten per cent.
+Service charges are included in hotel, taxi, bar, café and restaurant bills.
+However, it’s polite to round up to the closest euro for small bills or the nearest five for larger sums, although tipping 10% is becoming more common (leave the extra in change rather than filling in the credit card slip).
+In taxis, most people tip 10%.

 For men there are the historic green metal urinals and some weekend conveniences over at places like Leidseplein.
 For the ladies, it's a sadder story: public loos are rare, and you may also be forced to buy something in a bar or café.
-Note that urinating into canals is now an offence (see Water, water everywhere).
+Note that urinating into canals is now an offence.

 EU nationals with a residents' permit can work here; non-EU citizens will find it difficult to get a visa without a job in place.
 Jobs are hard to come by; more so with no visa.